Radio galaxy: Radio structures

 Radio galaxies, and to a lesser extent, radio-loud quasars display a wide range of structures in radio maps.
 The most common large-scale structures are called lobes: these are double, often fairly symmetrical, roughly ellipsoidal structures placed on either side of the active nucleus.
 A significant minority of low-luminosity sources exhibit structures usually known as plumes which are much more elongated.
-Some radio galaxies show one or two long narrow features known as jets (the most famous example being the giant galaxy M87 in the Virgo cluster) coming directly from the nucleus and going to the lobes.
+Some radio galaxies show one or two long narrow features known as jets (the most famous example being the giant galaxy M87 in the Virgo Cluster) coming directly from the nucleus and going to the lobes.
 Since the 1970s, the most widely accepted model has been that the lobes or plumes are powered by beams of high-energy particles and magnetic field coming from close to the active nucleus.
 The jets are believed to be the visible manifestations of the beams, and often the term jet is used to refer both to the observable feature and to the underlying flow.

-In 1974, radio sources were divided by Fanaroff and Riley into two classes, now known as Fanaroff and Riley Class I (FRI), and Class II (FRII).
+In 1974, radio sources were divided by Bernard Fanaroff and Julia Riley into two classes, now known as Fanaroff and Riley Class I (FRI) and Class II (FRII).
 The distinction was originally made based on the morphology of the large-scale radio emission (the type was determined by the distance between the brightest points in the radio emission): FRI sources were brightest towards the centre, while FRII sources were brightest at the edges.
 Fanaroff and Riley observed that there was a reasonably sharp divide in luminosity between the two classes: FRIs were low-luminosity, FRIIs were high luminosity.
 With more detailed radio observations, the morphology turns out to reflect the method of energy transport in the radio source.
 FRI objects typically have bright jets in the centre, while FRIIs have faint jets but bright hotspots at the ends of the lobes.
 FRIIs appear to be able to transport energy efficiently to the ends of the lobes, while FRI beams are inefficient in the sense that they radiate a significant amount of their energy away as they travel.